radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Deprecating insecure transport for RADIUS, and requiring secure transport means that many historical security issues with the RADIUS protocol no longer apply, or their impact is minimized.

 We reiterate the discussion above, that any security analysis must be done on the system as a whole.
-It is not enough to put an expensive lock on the front door of a house while leaving the window next to it open, and then declare the house to be "secure".
-Any approach to security based on a simple checklist is at best naive, more truthfully is deeply misleading, and at worst such practices will serve to decrease security.
+It is not reaonable to put an expensive lock on the front door of a house while leaving the window next to it open, and then declare the house to be "secure".
+Any approach to security based on a simple checklist is at best naive, more truthfully is deeply misleading, and at worst such practices will decrease security.

 Implementers and administrators need to be aware of the issues raised in this document.
 They can then make the best choice for their local network which balances their requirements on privacy, security, and cost.